crownstone/website/14-app-help.md

 {% include snippets/faq-group-begin %}

-{% include snippets/faq-begin ref="faqHelp" question="Is there a help section in the app?" dontcollapse="in" %}
+{% include snippets/faq-begin ref="faqHelp" question="Is there a help section in the app?" %}

 Yes, you can find it in the *Settings* menu under Troubleshooting.